rdbc-io/rdbc/rdbc-doc/docs/scala/statements.md

      subsequent operations.

-Processing streams is out of scope of this manual, for details please refer to documentation of libraries that are built to facilitate this, like [Akka stream](http://doc.akka.io/docs/akka/current/scala/stream/index.html) or [Monix](https://monix.io/).
+Processing streams is out of scope of this manual, for details please refer to documentation of Reactive Streams compatible libraries that are built to facilitate this, like
+[Akka stream](http://doc.akka.io/docs/akka/current/scala/stream/index.html) or
+[Monix](https://monix.io/).